SCUPPERfoundation/scupper-oomm/sherlock.md

 A universal character for authorial self insertion.
 (Early Release Announcement)

 # Premise
 Sherlock Holmes, in the Public Domain as of January 1, 2023.
 Now available for remix in stories everywhere.
 Consider Sherlock Holmes, Pan-Dimensional Dream Detective any time you need to place yourself (the author) in a story that needs further explanation.
 For all your handwavy, retconning needs.
 Preternaturally aware solvers-of-mysteries exist throughout popular media.
-Unfortunately, Peter Falk's Detective Columbo, Alexandra Billings' Inspector Lowbeer, Daniel Craig's Benoit Blanc, and many other iconic characters are all benedict encumberbatched by copywrite law.
+Unfortunately, Peter Falk's Detective Columbo, Alexandra Billings' Inspector Lowbeer, Daniel Craig's Benoit Blanc, and many other iconic characters are all benedict encumberbatched by copyright law.

 # Example Use
 If you ever agree to explain how Finite State Machines are similar to [flipping mattresses](https://archive.nytimes.com/opinionator.blogs.nytimes.com/2010/05/02/group-think/), Sherlock Holmes, Pan-Dimensional Dream Detective may be right for you.